 The above quote might sound like a sweeping statement, but when you consider that the Galway Oyster Festival has been shucking oysters since 1954 (making it one of Europe’s longest-running food extravaganzas) it doesn't sound so incredible.

 One thing’s for sure, Ireland enjoys celebrating food.
-In 2000, there were about 20 food festivals on the calendar; two years later that number had doubled with festivals being held everywhere from Kinsale to Kilkeel.
+In 2000, there were about 20 food festivals on the calendar; now that number had doubled with festivals being held everywhere from Kinsale to Kilkeel.

-Food festivals come in many different flavors, but their chief ingredient is a celebration of Irish foods and the local producers, chefs and restaurateurs that champion them.
+Food festivals come in many different flavours, but their chief ingredient is a celebration of Irish foods and the local producers, chefs and restaurateurs that champion them.

 Think a friend might enjoy this article?
 Click